Heather Morris (author): Career

 Her second book, the sequel to The Tattooist from Auschwitz, Cilka's Journey, was released in 2020 and tells the story of Cilka Kovacova, who was 16 when she arrived in Auschwitz and became the camp commandant's mistress.
 After her release from the camp she was arrested and sent to the Gulag in Russia where she met her husband Ivan and fled to Canada.
 As part of the research work for the book, Morris visited Slovakia four times and researched the life of Kovacova.
 She also visited Yad Vashem to further research the Holocaust.
 Kovacova's stepson, George Kovach from California, sued Morris upon the publication of the book, because according to him the story is "hurtful" and blurring the boundaries of fact and fiction.

 The third book in the trilogy Three Sisters, about three sisters who together survive Auschwitz, arrive in Slovakia and immigrate to Israel, was released in 2021.

-Her latest book from 2023, Sisters Under the Rising Sun is about women in the Japanese labor camps in Indonesia during World War II.
+Her 2023 novel, Sisters Under the Rising Sun, is about women in the Japanese labor camps in Dutch East Indies (now Indonesia) during World War II.
+Some of the main characters are Margaret Dryburgh, an English teacher and missionary, and Norah Chambers, who had trained at the Royal Academy of Music; the novel shows how the a capella choir that the pair created, the Women's Vocal Orchestra of Sumatra, kept up camp morale.
+The arrangements and compositions, especially "The Captives' Hymn", are still performed.
+The audiobook version of Sisters Under the Rising Sun includes recordings by the Sydney Women's Vocal Orchestra.